 - Gas Mileage may suffer.

-- Difficult to remove freedom tops. (wrangler)
+- It is difficult to remove freedom tops.
+(Wrangler)

-- Can’t remove the hard top. (wrangler)
+- Can’t remove the hard top.
+(Wrangler)

 - Won’t be able to open/close the soft top roof. (wrangler)

 Trailer mounted tents offer a great balance of all choices – you get the experience of camping above the ground and the ability to leave your trailer with tent set up as a basecamp.